run-ai/docs/docs/Administrator/Cluster-Setup/Run-AI-GPU-Cluster-Prerequisites.md

-Run:AI helps organizations optimize the resources of a data science operation.
-Below are the prerequisites of the Run:AI solution.
+Below are the prerequisites of a cluster installed with Run:AI.

-__Important note__: This document relates to the cloud version of Run:AI and discusses the prerequisites for the GPU Cluster.

 ## Kubernetes Software